nexxeln/nexxel.dev/src/pages/faq.md

 ### What theme do you use?

-I use [Mellow](https://github.com/kvrohit/mellow.nvim) for Neovim and Alacritty, and [Serendipity](https://marketplace.visualstudio.com/items?itemName=wicked-labs.wvsc-serendipity) for VSCode.
+I use [Catppuccin](https://catppuccin.com) for Neovim, [Mellow](https://github.com/kvrohit/mellow.nvim) for Alacritty and tmux, and [Serendipity](https://marketplace.visualstudio.com/items?itemName=wicked-labs.wvsc-serendipity) for VSCode.

 <br />

 ### What font do you use for coding?

-I use [Hack](https://github.com/source-foundry/Hack) (also being used in this website for code blocks).
+I use [Dank Mono](https://dank.sh) for coding.
+The monospace font being used in this website is [Hack](https://sourcefoundry.org/hack/).

 <br />